chandruxp/evrythng-js-sdk/README.md

 evrythng.js is a Javascript library making it a breeze to interact with the EVRYTHNG API thanks to its fluent API.
 Because of its [UMD](https://github.com/umdjs/umd)-compatibility it can be used for your Web (mobile, desktop or hybrid) apps as well as directly embedded in Node.js apps.

-**We are updgraded evrythng.js to the new 2.0 version.
-In the meantime, please refer to the [`v.1.x` branch](https://github.com/evrythng/evrythng-js-sdk/tree/v1.x) for the previous documentation.**

 ## Installation